 15. Essential Oils

 Some essential oils work well to repel stink bugs naturally.
-Scents that will keep them away include rosemary, clove, eucalyptus, lemongrass, and thyme oil.
+Scents that will keep these insects away include rosemary, clove, eucalyptus, lemongrass, and thyme oil.

 16. Vinegar Trap

-Make a simple stink bug trap with a cup of vinegar, half a cup of dish soap, and two cups of hot water.
+You can also make a simple stink bug trap with vinegar as an ingredient.
+All you need is a cup of vinegar, half a cup of dish soap, and two cups of hot water.

-Shake it up in a spray bottle and use it to spray the critters.
+Shake it up in a spray bottle to spray the bugs directly.
 It will kill them.

 17. Azera

-Azera is a natural insecticide for the Brown Marmorated Stink Bug and other insect pests.
-It combines pyrethrins and azadirachtin, which both work against many harmful insects.
+Azera is a natural insecticide that can control brown marmorated stink bugs, green shield bugs, and other insect pests.
+It combines pyrethrins and azadirachtin, which both work against many sap-sucking insects.

 Use it according to the instructions that come with your purchase.